Roy Cooper and Michael Whatley clinch US Senate in North Carolina, setting up high-stakes fall fight

 Whatley promises to keep pushing Trump’s agenda if elected, one that he says has cut taxes and spending and restored U.S. military might.

-Moments later in his own speech in Raleigh, Cooper said inflation and health care cuts caused by Republican policies are hurting North Carolina residents.
+Moments later in his own speech in Raleigh, Cooper said inflation, tariffs and threats of health care cuts attributed to Republican policies are hurting North Carolina residents.

 “These are not ordinary times.
 Everyday people are being left behind,” Cooper said.
 “And we see the chaos that’s coming out of Washington only making it worse.”